Phouch/Phouch/README.md

 Will be subject to change, unstable, under-development until version 1.0.0!

-## Currently Proposed Usage
+## Usage

-The following example shows a CouchDB database being created, named songs, with one entry added.
+The following examples show common database transactions using Phouch.

 ###To start